Piriformis Syndrome Treatment and Rehabilitation

 Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

-The rehabilitation of piriformis syndrome focuses on easing the muscle tension and correcting any muscle imbalances or biomecahnical causes which may be contributing to the condition.
+Treatment and rehabilitation of piriformis syndrome focuses on releasing muscle tension and correcting any muscle imbalances or biomecahnical causes which may be contributing to the condition.

-The guidelines below are for information purposes only.
-We recommend seeking professional advice before starting any rehabilitation.
 The first priority is to reduce pain then improve the flexibility and condition of the surrounding muscles before returning to full fitness.
-It is also important to look at any factors which may have caused the injury to prevent recurrence.

 Your Doctor may prescribe anti-inflammatory medication such as Ibuprofen.
-Heat in the form of a hot bath or hot water bottle applied for approximately 20 minutes three times a day.
-This may help to relax the muscle spasm and encourage blood flow through the muscle.
+Heat in the form of a hot bath or hot water bottle applied for approximately 20 minutes three times a day can help to release the muscle spasm and encourage blood flow through the muscle.

 Rest from activities that produce pain.
 This is likely to include running.
-Gentle piriformis stretching exercises if pain allows.
-This should also reduce the pressure on the nerve causing the pain.
+Gentle piriformis stretching exercises should be done but only if pain allows as this should also reduce the pressure on the nerve causing the pain.
+Stretches should be held for around 20 seconds and done in sets of 2 to 3, repeated at least three times a day.
+The aim is to stretch and relax the piriformis muscle so in turn it will reduce pressure on the sciatic nerve and relieve symptoms.

 Flexibility and conditioning